 RAM : 1 Gb (minimum)

-A compatible host is required to load them.
+A compatible host is required to load it.

-An access to the Internet is required to authorize the software (if EAReverb is installed on a computer that does not provide an access to internet, you can use another computer to get authorization codes).
+An access to the Internet is required to authorize the software (if EARebound is installed on a computer that does not provide an access to internet, you can use another computer to get the authorization codes).